Version No 21092020

 Sending personal information overseas

-- your personal information may be accessed by our staff, representatives or agents in other countries if that becomes necessary to deliver our services to you.
+Your personal information may be accessed by our staff, authorised representatives, paraplanners (located in India) or agents in other countries, if that becomes necessary to deliver our services to you.
 This access is via a secure internet connection or, in some instances by email;

 - from time to time, information may be loaded to the cloud for storage or access through programs such as Dropbox etc.; and